-RISEbio gives entering freshman interested in pursuing a degree in biology the opportunity to engage in real-world research with faculty and graduate students.
+RISEbio gives entering first-year students interested in pursuing a degree in biology the opportunity to engage in real-world research with faculty, peer mentors, and graduate students.
 RISEbio scholars also live together in a learning community during their first year and qualifying students receive $2,500 in scholarship funds for each of their first three semesters ($7,500 total).

 Prospective students submit an application to become a RISEbio scholar.
 If selected, you join the RISEbio learning community and select a research stream.

 Although you will take the Introductory Biology sequence during your first year, you will exchange course-based laboratories with an authentic research experience.
 During your first semester, you will take a RISEbio specific research methods course followed by 2 semesters of authentic research.
 Program Next Steps facilitates additional research and scholarly activities to provide continued academic excellence and training.

 In their second semester on campus, RISEbio scholars join a research where they will work on mentored research projects with faculty, graduate assistants, and peer mentors.
 The research streams available include:

 (1) Immunity and Cancer – Led by Dr. Allison Land, the Immunity and Cancer group is working to determine the mechanisms by which host immune proteins that mutagenize viral DNA are kept from damaging cellular genomic DNA.
 Learn More